usingaopang-prog/Computer-investigation/README.md

 ## Background Processes ##
 The htop photographs show a normal desktop process environment with roughly 121–149 tasks visible and approximately 99 threads.
 Processes and services including systems, avail, message bus, toolkit and GNOME-related components are visible in the list.
 CPU percentages for individual background processes are generally small in the captured views.
 With how small our RAM is these small processes do consume 40% of Ram but only due to our
-## RAM issues ##
-Missing tests: Applications, Security and Shutdowns Due to the slow nature of the RAM applications were hard to test as they slow and unresponsive and struggled to multitask.
-We did not have time to conduct Security investigation on time and as well as the shutdown of the machines.
-But through our own observations we have seen slow boot times which are caused by our HDD, as our OS is saved there.
-And it is known that HDD is not a good standard for fast booting

 ## Network Investigation ##
 Our network speed test recorded 44.28 Mb/s download and 2.41 Mb/s upload.
 Our test server was in London servers and the observed latency was approximately 1028.6 ms.The routing output shows enp2s0, source/local address 192.168.0.69/24 and default route 192.168.0.1.
 Records in our screenshot show computers failed in address-command attempts; the successful route output provides the interface and source address.